adaptivenetlab/Kubeadm-Script/README.md

 1 worker node (IP = 192.168.100.209)

-## On both master and worker
+## On both master and worker (master node and worker node)
 ```bash
 sudo su
 yum -y update
 yum -y install git
 ```

-## Edit hostname on master node and change the name to master
+## Edit hostname on master node and change the name to master (master node)
 ```bash
 sudo su
 vi /etc/hostname
 ```

-## Edit hostname on worker node and change the name to worker
+## Edit hostname on worker node and change the name to worker (worker node)
 ```bash
 sudo su
 vi /etc/hostname
 ```

 ## Add known host on master node and worker node (Use your IP)
 ```bash
 vi /etc/hosts
 ```
-## Add this to /etc/hosts of master node and worker node
+## Add this to /etc/hosts of master node and worker node (master node and worker node)
 ```bash
 192.168.100.208 master
 192.168.100.209 worker